-Entourage Consulting certifies that our team meets the educational requirements and medical experience to assist in the challenges patients face in working with cannabinoid therapeutics.
-If you need clinical director services for your Maryland dispensary, please contact us for more information.
-We are an independent contractor with 3 years of dispensary experience and product evaluation in Maryland.
+Entourage Consulting is a Maryland Clinical Director service for cannabis dispensaries.
+Our team is MMCC approved and has the education and experience to assist in the challenges patients face in working with cannabinoid therapeutics.
+If you need a clinical director for your Maryland dispensary, please contact us for more information.
+We are an independent contractor with four years of dispensary experience and product evaluation in Maryland.
 We provide on call options for patient oversight and education for dispensary staff per the Maryland regulations below.

 COMAR requirements for a dispensary clinical director.